TeyKra/Generative-AI-for-Computer-Vision/README.md

 3. Compare the roles of VAEs and GANs in generative modeling.
 4. Reflect on the strengths and weaknesses of each approach.

+## How to use
+- Download the present repository
+- build the venv by double-clicking the built.bat file
+- launch the streamlit UI by double-clicking the launch.bat file
+- remember to train before generating

 ## Background
 ### Variational Autoencoders (VAEs)
 A VAE is a generative model that reconstructs input data by encoding it into a latent space and then decoding it back.
 The latent space is a compressed representation that captures the most important features of the input.
 **The key elements of a VAE:**:
 - Encoder: Compresses input data into a latent distribution (mean and variance).
 - Latent Space: The encoded representation space.
 - Reparameterization Trick: Allows gradients to flow through the stochastic latent space.
 - Decoder: Reconstructs the input from the latent space.
 **Generative Adversarial Networks (GANs)**
 A GAN is a generative model consisting of two components:
 - Generator: Produces fake data from random noise (latent space).
 - Discriminator: Distinguishes between real and fake data.
 GANs are trained using an adversarial process where the generator tries to fool the discriminator, and the discriminator tries to detect fake data.
 **Reversing VAEs into GANs**
 In a conceptual sense:
 - A VAE decoder can be seen as a GAN generator.
 - The GAN discriminator replaces the VAE encoder by determining the quality of generated samples instead of encoding input data.

 ## Part 1: Implementing a Variational Autoencoder (VAE)